 A land feasibility study should be completed before any construction project breaks ground.
 It will help you to determine if the project you are proposing and the land wish to build on are a fit.
 You’ll be able to learn what can be built there, the condition of the soil, and about any extenuating circumstances, that may stop you from creating your vision.
-You will be able to determine the highest and best use for the property so you can maximize your land investment in Detroit.
+You will be able to determine the highest and best use for the property so you can maximize your land investment in Southeast Michigan.

 Key Things A Land Feasibility Study Will Tell You:

 If The Land Is Buildable

 Not all land is created equal.
 Some lots have soil that is primarily clay, while other lots are sand.
 Some have untouched dirt, while others are covered with fill dirt.
 A land feasibility study will tell you if the land is ready to build on and if it isn’t, what you need to do to get it there.
 You don’t want to buy a piece of land on a whim and not be able to do what you want with it.